UnloadingGnat/gitIgnoreFiles/README.md

 This repo is a compilation of the standard github .gitignore files.

-Languages:
+Languages: Python, C++, Java, Node
--Python
--C++
--Java
--Node